Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Outcome blinding is not necessary: other methods to avoid bias

 Although Algorithm \ref{alg:Sample-splitting-for} can prevent bias, it does not completely undo all effects of exploration.
 For example, p-values produced by Step \ref{enu:(Fit)-Apply-this} may be miscalibrated, as these values depend on an estimate's entire sampling distribution, not simply its expectation.
 The sampling distribution of Algorithm \ref{alg:Sample-splitting-for}'s output, conditional on a particular choice of $f$, is not necessarily equivalent to the distribution that would result from choosing $f$ a priori.
 Thus, Algorithm \ref{alg:Sample-splitting-for} is not strictly superior to the traditional sample splitting methods described above, but rather has different benefits and drawbacks.

 Several open research questions remain in terms of how to implement procedures such as Algorithm \ref{alg:Sample-splitting-for} efficiently, and how to account for exploration more deeply.
-For example, alternative approaches could involve allowing data exploration (either blinded or unblinded), but also requiring a subsequent test for overfitting based on how much the distribution of the selected feature (for example, $\mathbf{X}_{j^{\star}}$ from Eq (\ref{eq:worst-feature-blinded-x})) changes when moving to a holdout dataset of covariates.
-Large changes would indicate overfitting, and added variable bias.
+For example, consider the case where $\mathcal{D}=\{d_{\text{OLS},1},\dots,d_{\text{OLS},p}\}$, and the analyst must choose a single feature to adjust for.
+An alternative approach could involve allowing data exploration (either blinded or unblinded), but also requiring a subsequent test for overfitting based on how much the distribution of the selected feature changes when moving to a holdout dataset of covariates.
+Large changes would indicate overfitting and potential bias.
 Approaches in this vein would have the benefit of not requiring additional outcome data, but also the drawback of not offering a way to fix the bias that they identify.
 Procedures for teams of analysts could be also explored.
 For example, each team member could be allowed to explore a different partition of the data, in isolation, before validating results on the partitions explored by their peers.
-Developing formal properties for such procedures could be a fruitful direction for future research.
+Developing such procedures and studying their formal properties could be a fruitful direction for future research.